xanderstevenson/websockets-and-webhooks/README.md

 - Navigate in your browser of choice to [http://localhost:8000/websocket_client.html](http://localhost:8000/websocket_client.html), enter a message of your choice and click "Send".
 The message should be Echoed in the browser.

-- Navigate to the termiinal where websocket server is running and you should see the messages you've sent through the browser, e.g.:
+- Navigate to the terminal where **websocket server** is running and you should see the messages you've sent through the browser, e.g.:

 **Received message: ok**
 <br>